 It’s well-maintained hard-packed pea-sized gravel and someone in a motorized cart or wheelchair could make the initial part of the journey.
 The trail is flat with a gentle up-slope, but as you get closer to the buttes, it narrows and from that point forward, would not be accessible via wheelchair.
 The trail forks off into two different directions, one that goes down into a ravine which has steps, and the other goes up into the butte.

-Hiking any further than where the trail forks because from March 1st to June 30th the two trails are closed to preserve wildlife.
+There is no hiking any further than where the trail forks from March 1st to June 30th.
+During this time, the two trails are closed to preserve wildlife.
 I’m totally cool with this and have no issues with protecting the area.
 That’s part of what makes the area so beautiful.
 But it’s a pretty big bummer to not have any knowledge of this before hand.
 None of the websites I read leading up to my trip mentioned anything about this.
 Had I known, I probably would have delayed my trip by a couple weeks and went after June 30th.
 This was one of the first letdowns I encountered.

 Cows, and Lots of Them

 I’m not sure if ranchers are allowed to let the cattle roam the area or if it was spillover from private cattle property, but there were a lot of cows on both sides of the fence.
 They got extremely close too, walking right up the hill through the campsites.
 Sitting in my chair, a few came with about 20 feet of my camper.
 It’s a little intimating for those that haven’t been around them before, but they were gentle and never seemed like a threat.
 Not even the mom’s with their calves posed a danger.

 They do make a lot of mooing noises, even during the night.
 Poop is everywhere, so watch were your step.
 Fortunately, it didn’t smell too bad.
 They’d also block the road, but moved out of the way as you approached.
 Kind of funny seeing them roam around without any fear.